The Cryptid Zoo: Shapeshifters in Cryptozoology

 A shapeshifter is a living being that changes its appearance drastically on a regular basis.
 Most shapeshifters, like werewolves, are limited to the realm of mythology.
 Others populate our science fiction.
 But a few people wonder if such things could really exist.

 Chameleons and certain fish can change the color of their skins.
 Tadpoles and caterpillars turn into something totally different in the course of growing up.
 Looking at these facts, some people have wondered if there is anything out there in the animal kingdom that experiences more radical changes, a true shapeshifter.
-Certain creatures of cryptozoology are already supposed to have shapeshifting powers of one sort or another.
-In some sightings of the chupacabra, witnesses say that this creature can change its outward appearance.
-Devotees of reptoids often claim that these beings can assume human shape when they want to.

 As you might imagine, mainstream cryptozoologists have little interest in shapeshifters, but fringe cryptozoologists have a great deal of interest in the subject.
 In fact, some fringe cryptozoologists blame the elusive character of all cryptids on shapeshifting powers.
 According to such theories, perhaps Bigfoot turns into a deer to escape from scientists who want to track it, and perhaps the Loch Ness monster turns into a cow or a log when it doesn't want people to notice it.
 It doesn't take much imagination to realize that if shapeshifters did exist, they would be very elusive creatures, nearly impossible to detect and capture.